The Animals of Christmas

 Robins are also involved in the stories of several saints, one was resurrected from death by St Kentigern.

-The wren was traditionally sacrifice late in December as a ceremony for ushering out the old year.
+The wren was traditionally hunted or sacrificed late in December as a ceremony for ushering out the old year.
 In Ireland the 26th of December is "Wren Day" and may be celebrated by "hunting" and displaying a fake wren.

 Photo credit: @Doug88888 / Foter.com / CC BY-NC-SA

 St Francis of Assisi said that we should not forget animal on Christmas, and that they should be given rest and good food.

 Animals participate in Christmas in many different cultures.
 And animal are one of the things that we should be remember and appreciated during our celebrations and observances.

 - Barth, E. (1971).
 Holly, reindeer, and colored lights: the story of the Christmas symbols.
 Houghton Mifflin Harcourt.

 - Lawrence, E. A. (1997).
 Hunting the wren: transformation of bird to symbol: a study in human-animal relationships.
 Univ. of Tennessee Press.

 - Weiser, F. X., & Frankenberg, R. (1952).
 The Christmas Book.
 Harcourt, Brace.